willmcpo/body-scroll-lock/README.md

   }
 }

 // 7.
-SomeOtherComponent needs to be a Class component to receive the ref (unless [Hooks](https://reactjs.org/docs/hooks-faq.html#can-i-make-a-ref-to-a-function-component) are used). class SomeOtherComponent extends React.Component {
+SomeOtherComponent needs to be a Class component to receive the ref (unless Hooks - https://reactjs.org/docs/hooks-faq.html#can-i-make-a-ref-to-a-function-component - are used). class SomeOtherComponent extends React.Component {

   componentDidMount() {